shtayeb/tiny-yt-transcript-extractor/README.md

-# YouTube Transcript Extractor Plus
+# YouTube Transcript Extractor

 A Chrome extension that adds a convenient transcript button directly into YouTube's video interface, allowing you to easily extract, copy, and download video transcripts.

 ## Features

 - **Seamless Integration**: Adds a "Transcript" button directly to YouTube's video controls
-- **Multiple Actions**: Copy transcript to clipboard, download as text file, or toggle timestamps
+- **Multiple Actions**: Copy transcript to clipboard, download as text file
-- **Smart Detection**: Automatically detects when transcripts are available
-- **Timestamp Control**: Choose to include or exclude timestamps in your transcript
 - **Native Compatibility**: Works with YouTube's built-in transcript system

 ## Installation